hixio-mh/DirectXAmbi/README.md

 Because i've never done assembly before ;)
 Later on I'm thinking of writing my own replacement for it that maybe is even more efficient.

+You can use an Arduino uno for this software.
+Connect the WS2812B data line to pin 8 on the arduino.

 You need to install the DirectX SDK to compile it. http://www.microsoft.com/en-us/download/details.aspx?id=6812